 How Does It Help You Lose More Weight?

-Food Effect author and nutritionist Michelle Braude, MD, confirmed that the vegetarian diet is the best for weight loss: "Countless studies have shown that most men and women lose weight when they switch to eating plant-based protein instead of red meat and animal protein."
-She also cited one study that followed 1730 male employees for seven years and found that the more animal protein and saturated fats people ate, the more at risk they were of becoming overweight or obese.
+Food Effect author and nutritionist Michelle Braude, MD, confirmed that the vegetarian diet is the best for weight loss: "[One study of obsese individuals found] that most men and women lose weight when they switch to eating plant-based protein instead of red meat and animal protein."
+She also cited a study that followed 1730 male employees for seven years and found that the more animal protein and saturated fats people ate, the more at risk they were of becoming overweight or obese.

 Braude also explained that animal protein, especially meat, is high in saturated fat, "so by cutting this out of your diet, you save a lot of calories."
 She even said that despite chicken's "healthy" label, "certain cuts of poultry, such as dark chicken with the skin on, are extremely high in fat and, therefore, calories."
 So since a vegetarian diet is generally low in fat, you end up shedding pounds easier.
 It's as simple as that.